qdrant/landing_page/qdrant-landing/content/documentation/concepts/storage.md

 )
 ```

-The rule of thumb to set the mmap threshold parameter is simple:
+The rule of thumb to set the memmap threshold parameter is simple:

-- if you have a balanced use scenario - set mmap threshold the same as `indexing_threshold` (default is 20000).
+- if you have a balanced use scenario - set memmap threshold the same as `indexing_threshold` (default is 20000).
 In this case the optimizer will not make any extra runs and will optimize all thresholds at once.
-- if you have a high write load and low RAM - set mmap threshold lower than `indexing_threshold` to e.g. 10000.
-In this case the optimizer will convert the segments to mmap storage first and will only apply indexing after that.
+- if you have a high write load and low RAM - set memmap threshold lower than `indexing_threshold` to e.g. 10000.
+In this case the optimizer will convert the segments to memmap storage first and will only apply indexing after that.

-In addition, you can use mmap storage not only for vectors, but also for HNSW index.
+In addition, you can use memmap storage not only for vectors, but also for HNSW index.
 To enable this, you need to set the `hnsw_config.on_disk` parameter to `true` during [creation](../collections/#create-collection) of the collection.

 ```http